dazzathewiz/fluxcd/infrastructure/configs/README.md

       defaultDataPath: /mnt/nvme0/                                      # See: [Storage Node Selection](#storage-node-selection)
 ```

+### Post Install (Manual Configuration)
+After the installation of Longhorn, I've needed to:
+1. Change the default StorageClass within the cluster to be `longhorn` instead of built-in `local-path`
+    `kubectl patch storageclass local-path -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"false"}}}'`
+2. Update the `Reserved` storage on each node; Node -> (scroll to right) Node Operation -> Edit nodes and disks -> Change: `Storage Reserved`

 ### Backup to Linode
 See: [Creating a Backup Target](https://fredrickb.com/2022/07/24/introducing-longhorn-to-the-homelab/#creating-backup-target)
 1. Configure a Kubernetes Secret (Note this repo will use ExternalSecrets)